The oldest-to-date medical recipes from Hippocrates were recently discovered by monks at the St. Catherine’s Monastery in South Sinai, Egypt.

 Born on The island of Kos, c.
 460 BC, the Greek physician Hippocrates is considered the father of medicine, as he was the first known physician who believed that diseases were caused by some type of natural action instead of being instigated by the spirits or gods.

 In addition to recognizing that disease is not caused by supernatural forces, Hippocrates invented clinical medicine and what we know today as the doctor-patient relationship.

-Perhaps most amazingly of all, he was the first known physician to recognize that thoughts and emotions arise in the brain — rather than the heart.
+Perhaps most amazingly of all, he was the first known physician to recognize that thoughts and emotions arise in the brain rather than in the heart.

 Hippocrates was the first physician to name cancer (“karkinos,” Greek for crab).
-The word came from the appearance of the cut surface of a solid malignant tumor, with the veins stretched on all sides as a crab’s claws are.
+The word came from the appearance of the cut surface of a solid malignant tumor with the veins stretched out on all sides much like a crab’s claws.

 He also believed that a proper diet could have healing qualities for certain ailments.
-He placed great importance to what a patient eats or what foods he should avoid.
-He often used lifestyle modifications such as diet and exercise to treat diseases such as diabetes.
+He placed great importance on what a patient ate or what foods to avoid.
+He often relied on lifestyle modifications, such as diet and exercise, to treat diseases, including diabetes.